oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 `Database Resident Connection Pooling <https://www.oracle.com/pls/topic/ lookup?ctx=dblatest&id=GUID-015CA8C1-2386-4626-855D-CC546DDC1086>`__
-(DRCP) enables database resource sharing for applications that run in multiple client processes or run on multiple middle-tier application servers.
+(DRCP) enables database resource sharing for applications which use a large number of connections that run in multiple client processes or run on multiple middle-tier application servers.
 DRCP reduces the overall number of connections that a database must handle.
+DRCP is available in both Thin and :ref:`Thick <enablingthick>` modes.

 DRCP is generally used only when the database host does not have enough memory to keep all connections open concurrently.
 For example, if your